BinduVerma123/BackendTest/README.md

 ## BackEnd Test ##

-#### Implelment Rest Api .
+#### Implemented Rest Api .

 #### Features : ####

-1. displaying users and activity period in json format using drf.
+1.To Display all the users and their activity period in json fromat using drf.
 2. Populated dummy data by using custom management command .
-3. Use Routers and Viewset
+3. Used Routers and Viewset.

 BackEndTest Live: http://backendtest.pythonanywhere.com/api/

-Admin Login Credential: username: tanu
+## Admin Login Credentials

+# Username: tanu

-password: @@backend@@
+# Password: @@backend@@